Install the following:

 If you've already added an app to your Firebase project, click Add app to display the platform options.

 Enter your app's bundle ID in the iOS bundle ID field.
-Find your bundle ID, as follows:

-Select the top-level app in the project navigator, then select the General tab.
+Find your bundle ID: open your iOS project in Xcode, select the top-level app in the project navigator, then select the General tab.

 The value of the Bundle Identifier field is the iOS bundle ID (for example,